angular/protractor/docs/timeouts.md

 Before performing any action, Protractor asks Angular to wait until the page is synchronized.
 This means that all timeouts and http requests are finished.
 If your application continuously polls $timeout or $http, it will never be registered as completely loaded.
-You should use the [$interval service](https://github.com/angular/angular.js/blob/master/src/ng/interval.js) for anything that polls continuously (introduced in Angular 1.2rc3).
+You should use the
+$interval service ([interval.js](https://github.com/angular/angular.js/blob/master/src/ng/interval.js)) for anything that polls continuously (introduced in Angular 1.2rc3).

  - Looks like: an error in your test results - `Timed out waiting for Protractor to synchronize with the page after 11 seconds.`